kailash-manasarovar/statement/docs/timeline/2026/august.md

 - It's amazing how offspring changes everything isn't it.
 - Thank you LORD for Your firm promises which You never break.
 Please keep them all safe until we come for them.
+- Maybe India can take us BOTH until everyone's in jail and dealt with howaboutit?